tonui14/printf/README.md

 ## Note

-- The custom `printf` function does not need to handle flag characters, field width, precision, or length modifiers, as specified in the project instructions.
+- Our custom printf function is designed to be simple and does not have to deal with flag characters, field width, precision, or length modifiers, as specified in the project requirements.

-- The buffer handling of the standard C library `printf` function does not need to be reproduced in this custom implementation.
+- Additionally, there is no need to recreate the buffer management of the standard C library printf in this custom implementation

 ## Collaborators